 The Clark staff is committed to providing lessons that incorporate technology as a method of engaging students.
 The staff has been trained in a variety of technological components that are available at Clark.
 In addition, training is ongoing as we continue to develop and embrace the new facets of technology with the help of technology trainers.
 All teachers have individual access to the following technology:

-- Chromebooks

-- Printers

-- Flat screen TVs

-- DVD/VCR players

-- Wizards

-- Telephones

 - Voice Mail

 - Internet

 - Overheads

 - Textbook Computer Programs

-- Excel and PowerPoint Presentations
+- Excel (Google Sheets) and PowerPoint (Google Slides) Presentations

 - Flash drives

 - Alert Now

 In addition, students and teachers benefit from the use of the following: